elixir-capsule/supplement/README.md

 Starter pack for using [Capsule](https://github.com/elixir-capsule/capsule) with common upload sources and storage solutions.

+Supplement is not currently published to [hex.pm](https://hex.pm), so you will need to configure `mix.exs` to use [another requirement strategy](https://hexdocs.pm/mix/Mix.Tasks.Deps.html#content), such as this Github repo:

+    {:capsule_supplement, github: "elixir-capsule/supplement"}

+*Note: to avoid unintentional upgrades when using a repo, consider locking it to a specific `:ref`*

-Supplement's only _required_ dependency is Capsule itself.
-However, some of the implementations might require further dependencies.
-In order to use them, consult the `dependencies` section for what to add to your project.
+Supplement's only _required_ dependency is `Capsule` itself.
+However, some of the implementations might require further dependencies that you will also need to add to your project's deps.
+Consult the relevent `dependencies` section below.

 ## Storages